dmbarbour/glas/docs/GlasNamespaces.md

 A viable encoding for tags:

-        f:("E", ((b:("", "T"), "E"), Body))
+        f:("Adap", ((b:("", "Tag"), "Adap"), Body))

-This function receives an Env of adapters E, extracts the adapter for tag T, then applies to Body.
-Alternatively, if E does not contain T, this raises a clear error when applied.
+This function receives an Env of adapters, extracts adapter for Tag, applies to Body.
+Alternatively, if there is no adapter for Tag, raises an obvious error.

 I propose to wrap nearly all modules and definitions in such tags.
 The overhead is negligible, but the resulting system will be far more extensible and adaptive.
 There is some risk of different communities overloading the same tags, but we're still better off due to the opportunity for resolution without module-level or call-site adapters.